If you are in debt and wondering what debt consolidation is – this article may be able to help.

 Debt consolidation can also refer to one of many different types of debt solutions.

-The new Personal Insolvency Bill will bring in a range of different debt resolution mechanisms to help people struggling with their debts.
+The new Personal Insolvency Bill brought in a range of different debt resolution mechanisms to help people struggling with their debts.

-Debt Relief Notices, Debt Settlement Arrangements and Personal Insolvency Arrangements are three of the main debt solutions that will be created under the new laws.
+Debt Relief Notices, Debt Settlement Arrangements and Personal Insolvency Arrangements are three of the main debt solutions that were be created under the new laws.

-Remember: if you have debt problems you should speak to your lender as soon as possible.
+Remember: if you have debt problems you should speak to your lender or a debt advice organisation as soon as possible.

 There are specialist debt advice organisations in Ireland that may be able to help such as MABS.